robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 e.g. grooming, travelling, or foraging; and (iii) spatial areas, e.g. local or regional, or temporal windows, e.g. daily or seasonal (Kivela et al. 2014; Porter 2018).
-Multilayer networks are relatively novel to studies of animal behaviour (Finn et al. 2019; Silk et al. 2018), although they have been used to describe multidimensional human social systems, complex transportation networks, and neural networks (Silk et al. 2018).
+Multilayer networks are relatively novel to studies of animal behaviour (Silk\_2018; Finn et al. 2019), although they have been used to describe multidimensional human social systems, complex transportation networks, and neural networks (Silk et al. 2018).
 The role of scale within multilayer social networks remains unexplored but provides a unique opportunity to develop novel understanding of variation in the temporal or spatial scales associated with social systems.

 Our study is motivated by behavioural, landscape, and spatial ecology to build a conceptual and analytical framework for scale-dependent